frankcleary/data-science-bytes/content/flask-on-ec2.md

 # Using Flask to query a SQL database

-See part 2 LINK ME for a description of how to connect flask to a SQL database.
+See [this post]({filename}/flask-sql.md) for a description of how to connect flask to a SQL database.